 States should conduct a thorough analysis before establishing new regulatory programs.
 The need to license or regulate individuals working in unregulated professions or trades should be substantiated.

 Regulatory and licensing boards should have adequate and diverse consumer representation.
 In the absence of a statutory or regulatory mandate, officials should use appointment discretion to achieve balanced representation.

 States should require that state agencies and regulatory bodies justify their continued operation through open, well-publicized hearings to ensure their responsiveness to consumers.
 This includes effective sunset legislation.

-Laws and regulations that prohibit or restrict members of a licensed profession or occupation should be rejected.
+Regulators should not prohibit or restrict members of a licensed profession or occupation to advertise to the public.

 States and localities should require regulatory agencies to disclose any disciplinary actions against regulated individuals for abuse, neglect, exploitation, negligence, incompetence, or deception.